What to do if you’re worried about FGM

 The side effects of FGM include:

-- Intense pain
+- Intense pain.

-- Problems going to the toilet
+- Problems going to the toilet.

-- Difficulty having sex
+- Difficulty having sex.

-- Difficulty giving birth
+- Difficulty giving birth.

-- Problems with mental health, such as suffering from anxiety or depression
+- Problems with mental health, such as suffering from anxiety or depression.

-Why does it happen?
+Why does FGM happen?

 FGM is practiced in areas of Africa, the Middle East and South Asia as well as in countries where migrants from FGM affected communities live.
-The reasons given for practicing FGM are that it is a cultural tradition that all girls need to follow.
-Despite this, FGM is a criminal offence.
-There’s no religious or medical reason for FGM.
+The reasons given for practicing FGM are that it is a cultural tradition that all girls need to follow; a rite of passage into womanhood.

 There can be a lot of pressure from families and the wider community to undergo FGM.
 This can often make you feel frightened and alone but you’re not alone in this.
 If you believe your family are arranging for you to have the procedure done, either in the UK or abroad, you can:

-- Call NSPCC’s dedicated 24/7 FGM Helpline on 0800 028 3550
+- Call NSPCC’s dedicated 24/7 FGM Helpline on 0800 028 3550.

-- Your local social services department can provide support
+- Your local social services department can provide support.